microprediction/timemachines/README.md

 Some of these models are used as intermediate steps in the creation of distributional forecasts, at [microprediction.org](www.microprediction.org).
 ### The "skate" interface
-A "model" is merely a function *suggesting* a state machine.
+A "model" is merely a function *suggesting* a state machine, whose role is sequential processing of data and emmission of "something".

     x, s = f(                                                    # Returns a prediction (or latent var) and posterior state y:Union[float,[float]],                  # Contemporaneously observerd data,